 What debts are eligible for a balance transfer with Capital One?

-- Other balances such as auto or personal loans.
+Other balances such as personal loans, student loans and auto loans.

 Can I transfer balances to another Capital One card?

 No. You also can’t transfer balances from these cobranded Capital One-issued products:

 Providers typically use balance transfer offers to lure customers from other banks.
 If you’re already a Capital One customer, there’s no need for the bank to spend money to acquire your business — hence the lack of balance transfer options.

 Close existing accounts if you wish.
 Call existing providers to close accounts you’ve transferred balances out of.
 Note that this may lower your credit score because it changes your utilization ratio.